 Most sleep disorders can be treated well.

-Well, have good bedtime will ensure less risk to some of the major diseases.
+Well, having good bedtime will ensure less risk to some of the major diseases.
 Changing sleeping patterns, and a regulated sleeping schedule, help in getting great sleep.

 Do take care, long hours sleeping on your back may be increasing sleep paralysis episode risks.